harryz-code/social-media-manager/README.md

 ### 🎯 Content Management
 - Rich text editor with character limits
-- Media attachment support
+- Content templates with variable filling
-- Hashtag suggestions
+- Live preview for each platform
 - Draft saving and management
 - Bulk scheduling capabilities